perfectblue0/c-11-Express-Note-Taker/README.md

 !['view of new note when selected'](./public/assets/images/shot-5.png)

 ## Credits
 I used starter code provided by UC Berkeley Full-Stack Coding Bootcamp.
-I made my project with help from the Zoom recordings of in class instruction, a Youtube video tutorial by Thomas Calle found here: https://www.youtube.com/watch?v=-UiqzvUe360 , StackOverflow, and assitance from examples of async/await found here: https://javascript.info/async-await
+I made my project with help from the Zoom recordings of in class instruction, a Youtube video tutorial by Thomas Calle found here: https://www.youtube.com/watch?v=-UiqzvUe360 , StackOverflow, assitance from examples of async/await found here: https://javascript.info/async-await , and help from: https://developer.mozilla.org/en-US/docs/Web/API/Response/json
 ## License
 Please refer to the repo.